Florent-Dentibiotic/React_custom_modal_component/README.md

 By default the modal window is screen's centered horizontaly and verticaly.
 It's really easy to customize it with all sorts of props.

-## Link to npm repo :
+## Link to jQuery and npm repo :

-Original JQuery modal on gitHub :
+Original jQuery modal on gitHub :
 [jQuery](https://github.com/kylefox/jquery-modal)

 My React component :